oopsmonk/documentation/node-software/1.0/overview.md

 -------------------------
 ![IRI](images/IRI.png)
 ## [IRI](root://iri/1.0/overview.md)
-The IRI (IOTA reference implementation) is open-source Java software that runs on the IOTA Mainnet.
-This software defines the current IOTA protocol, which allows clients to transfer the IOTA token among each other.
+IRI is the original IOTA reference implementation for the IOTA Mainnet.
+This software is now in maintenance mode.
+Only critical fixes will be made.
+We recommend using Hornet if you are setting up your first node.
 -------------------------

 -------------------------